JD2112/TwistMethNext/docs/index.md

-# TwistMethNext Documentation
+# TwistMethylFlow Documentation

-Welcome to the TwistMethNext documentation.
+Welcome to the TwistMethylFlow documentation.
 This Nextflow pipeline is designed for the analysis of Twist NGS Methylation data, encompassing quality control, alignment, methylation calling, differential methylation analysis, and post-processing.

 ![Pipeline Schematic](./images/Figure%201.png)